dtao/PhilosopherDeveloper/source/posts/distance-from-here-to-awesome.markdown

 It would be frustrating, undoubtedly.
 But in this... completely preposterous world I've just dreamed up, where I'm some kind of leader of the masses (this analogy seems to have spiraled out of control a bit)...
 I think it would be crucial for me to realize that I'm not the only person who would ever come along to try and change things.
 Maybe I could fix one issue.
 Then someone else might rise up in the next generation and fix another.
 And so on.
 Things would improve over time---in small steps, not giant leaps.

-Actually, I don't think it's that controversial to say that *this is how reality works*.
+Actually, I don't think it's that controversial to say that this is how progress happens in the real world.

 So yes, our modern society is a much better place, in many ways, than it was a century ago.
 But, of course, it isn't *totally awesome*.
 There is still discrimination of all forms, crime, poverty, government corruption, the works.
 Awesome is a long way off.
 The way to get there is to keep taking small steps towards it.